theleoborges/bouncer/README.md

 - `bouncer.core/positive`

+- `bouncer.core/every` (for ad-hoc validation of collections)

 Pull requests with more validators are welcome - if you wish to contribute, make sure you read the next section.

 ## Writing custom validators

 The `bouncer.core` namespace includes a function called `mk-validator`.
+It is responsible for turning a predicate, key and an optional message into a valid validating function.

-Your validation function will probably want to call it.
-From the docstring:
+As such, your custom validators will probably want to call it.
+From its docstring:

 ```clojure
 -------------------------